ethpm/ethpm-spec/package-manifest-spec.md

 The package manifest specification makes the following assumptions about the document lifecycle.

-1. Package Manifest documents will be created and modified manually by people.
+1. Package manifests are long lived documents that will be modified regularly
+2. Package manifests will primarily be consumed by package managers.
+3. Package manifests will primarily be used by package indexes to popululate basic package metadata.
-2. Package Managers will often be used to assit in the creation and modification of Package Manifest documents.
+2. Package Managers will typically be used to assist in the creation and modification of Package Manifest documents.
-1. Package manifests will be consumed by package managers.
+4. Package Manifest documents will occasionally be created and modified manually by people.
-2. Package manifests will normally be stored alongised the package source code.
+4. Package manifests will typically be stored alongised the package source code.

 ## Format